 Though the usual mid-size or larger sedans such as the bestselling Toyota Corolla will suffice for capital-to-capital drives, going off road may need extra space for supplies and stopovers.
 However, if you are planning to go off the beaten track, a station wagon may give you much needed space to carry tents and other accessories – as well as give you some space to lay down after a long drive too.

 SUVs or 4WDs are more expensive but will grant you access to almost everywhere in Australia – even beaches and rivers.
-Campervans or Recreational Vehicles combine the best of caravans and trucks – but are quite expensive to buy.
-Though, they will come in handy as you literally drive your hotel around with you!
+Campervans or Recreational Vehicles combine the best of caravans and trucks – but are quite expensive to buy, which is why considering available options for caravan loans and finance can make owning one more achievable.
+They will certainly come in handy as you literally drive your hotel around with you!

 How To Finance Your Car (Without Spending Too Much)